intel/ref-os-iot/README.rst

 INSTRUCTIONS
 ################
 These instructions are for building with bitbake directly and assume basic knowledge of build environments and processes.
 For more information on bitbake see https://www.yoctoproject.org/tools-resources/projects/bitbake
-NOTE: Instructions for Docker* can be found in the IoT Reference OS Kit for Intel(R) Architecture project (https://github.com/otcshare/iot-ref-kit)
+NOTE: Instructions for Docker* can be found in the IoT Reference OS Kit for Intel(R) Architecture project, see https://github.com/intel/intel-iot-refkit

 Preparation:
 =======================